leohner/paypi/README.md

 The program makes the assumption that the intent of a request has already been parsed and we know the intent.
 From there were are able to fork into the functions below.

+Currently data persists in the `paypi.db` file used by SQLite.

 ## Functions
 There are five main functions in PayPI:
 - Create Order